 Buying a property is probably the largest purchase that most of us will ever make.
 And with so much money at stake it’s logical to want to be as fully informed as possible so that there are no nasty surprises when you move in – that’s exactly what a Home-Approved building survey is all about.
 It provides a comprehensive description of the condition of a property and details any identified defects.

-So a building survey isn’t just more money being wasted?
+So a property survey isn’t just more money being wasted?

 According to research by Royal Institution of Chartered Surveyors (RICS), more than a fifth of homebuyers who did not take out a survey prior to purchasing their property found themselves owning a property they would not have purchased had they had been aware of its true condition.